Focusing on top talent can leave other staff members feeling unappreciated

 One final factor to consider is that people are very different, and may require different things to feel valued.
 What, to some, may feel motivating and engaging may feel stifling and overbearing for others – and what may be enough for some won’t be enough for others.

 A person’s personality can also determine what behaviours they are most likely to appreciate being recognised for – some will get greater satisfaction from being rewarded for hitting targets, while others will see more value in being rewarded for providing great customer service.

 How do you learn what people are looking for?
-The only way is to engage with them, and to ensure they aren’t taken for granted.
+The only way is to engage with them; be this through regular 1:1s, pulse surveys or even a thorough exit interview.
+By doing any of these actions, you'll ensure your staff aren’t taken for granted.